We do not offer food. Here’s where you can find food.

 AB 2595 (L. Rivas) – Summer Caregiver Meals Pilot

-This bill will pilot a program allowing summer meal sites to offer a meal to caregivers accompanying a child.
+This bill will pilot a program allowing summer meal sites located at public libraries to offer a meal to caregivers accompanying a child.

 Sponsor(s): CAFB